Shrill (TV series): Critical response

 On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 93% based on 54 reviews, with an average rating of 7.91/10.
 The website's critical consensus reads, "Sharp social commentary and a star-making performance from Aidy Bryant help Shrill overcome its familiar comedic sensibilities to create a show that proves self-acceptance isn't one size fits all."
 On Metacritic the first season has a score of 74 out of 100, based on reviews from 27 critics, indicating "generally favorable reviews".

 Kelly Lawler from USA Today gave the series a positive review, calling it an "unflinchingly authentic depiction of a fat woman in the modern world" and acknowledging that it "flies past positivity and shoots for fat acceptance."
 Pop Culture Happy Hour's Linda Holmes, who is plus-sized, applauded the writers for giving the protagonist the best lines, instead of handing them off to secondary or supporting characters.
 Holmes writes: "seeing her perform such strong material is a delight".

 The Washington Post gave the show a more negative review, writing, "Shrill is mostly just another show that wants to make fun while also making essentially unarguable points about modern manners."
 Robyn Bahr of The Hollywood Reporter criticized the series, opening with, "Warning: A fat woman has written this review" and later stating that the show is "not as sharp as it should be".
 She also criticized the show's writing, saying, "her relationships are too underdeveloped to emotionally invest in."
 Verne Gay from Newsday also criticized the series, writing, "Shrill too often feels more like that extended trope than fully developed series."

+In June 2026, Shrill was added to Netflix for the first time following its exclusive stint on Hulu.
+Within a week, it ranked among the top five most watched shows.